hannahkiesow/hannahkiesow.github.io/_pages/CV.md

 <p>
 <h3> 04/2020 - Online NeurdHack </h3>
-Organized a hackathon for an introductory hands-on workshop for using git/GitHub
+Organized a hackathon for an introductory hands-on workshop for how to use git/GitHub

 <h3> 11/2019 - Diversity Scholarship PyData Eindhoven, Netherlands </h3>